What are Traits?

 These three terms are often confused with each other.
 While they're related, they all pertain to different things.

 • Genes โ€“ Genes are part of the DNA sequence and contain information contributing to a living organismโ€™s genetic makeup.
-A gene is what houses genetic instructions and contains information.
+Genes house genetic instructions and information.

 • Alleles โ€“ The term "allele" is often used when talking about the variant of a specific gene.
 An allele is a version of a gene or the form that a gene's instructions can take.

 • Traits โ€“ A trait is a characteristic or feature identifiable because of a living organismโ€™s genes.
-If it’s a physical characteristic, it’s observable.
-If it’s a personality trait or something inherent, others may have noticed it.
-It’s the result of the specific allele’s expression.
+It can be a physical characteristic, a personality trait, or something inherent that others may have noticed.
+It's the result of the specific allele's expression.

-Alleles are versions of genetic sequences.
 Every offspringโ€™s genes are made up of one allele from each parent.
-A gene is made up of two alleles.
-This pair is made up of one allele from the mother and one from the father.
+A gene is made up of two alleles, one from the mother and one from the father.

 Alleles can be dominant or recessive within a pair.
 For example, between physical traits like brown eyes and blue eyes, brown eyes are the more dominant trait.

-Suppose the allele pair has either dominant alleles or just one dominant allele and one recessive; the dominant trait is expressed.
-Dominant traits are always expressed even if thereโ€™s only one dominant allele.3
+Suppose the allele pair has either dominant alleles or just one dominant and recessive allele; the dominant trait is expressed.
+Dominant traits are always expressed, even if thereโ€™s only one dominant allele.

 Common Dominant and Recessive Pairs